Center for the Elimination of Minority Health Disparities

 Dr. Lani Jones (School of Social Welfare) is working with local health clinics on a project entitled, “Exploring Disease Acceptance among Black Women with Diabetes and Lupus.”
 During 2013, she will be conducting focus groups with black women diagnosed with diabetes and lupus, and doing individual interviews with health- care providers and community leaders.
 Dr. Jones’ goal is to increase our knowledge of the disease acceptance process so that culturally congruent behavioral interventions can be developed that will improve health outcomes among black women.

-Below, award recipients, Professors Horton, Miller, and Williams present the preliminary results of their AIDS research to a carefully selected audience--students in UAlbany, African Studies Classes.
+Below, award recipients, Professors Horton, Miller, and Williams present the preliminary results of their AIDS research students in an African Studies Classes.

 Click on images for larger views